Third Toposophic - Highest Transapients

 S:3 level transapients first emerged in 1750 AT, during the First Federation era.

-• Production of magmatter in basic and moderately complex structures (spheres, sheets, wires, other shapes)
+- Production of magmatter in basic and complex structures

 - Brain Taxonomy - Text by Adam Getchell